xtarke/solarTracker/README.md

 # solarTracker

 This application tracks the sun using NREL's Solar Position Algorithm (SPA) (not include in the repository).
-User interface uses MQQT publish/subscribe.
+User interface uses MQTT publish/subscribe.

 ### Prerequisites

 - A BeagleBone black running Debian 9.3.